deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 You can now configure, if you forbid the usage of Java serialization format, when passing object variables in their Java serialized representation.

-The new [configuration parameter `javaSerializationFormatEnabled`]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}) defaults to `true`, but can be configured to `false` in Camunda engine configuration.
+The new [configuration parameter `javaSerializationFormatEnabled`]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}) defaults to `true`, but can be configured to `false` in Flowave engine configuration.

 Following use cases are affected: